-Types of plan Sites to scan for and check Names of sites selected Sites that could be affected by increased deposition of air pollutants arising from the proposals, including emissions from significant increases in traffic (E.g. transport/power lines.
+Sites to scan for and check Names of sites selected Sites that could be affected by increased deposition of air pollutants arising from the proposals, including emissions from significant increases in traffic (E.g. transport/power lines.
 Road proposals that are necessary to access new developments arising from the plan e.g. link road for new housing.)
-8. Plans for linear developments or infrastructure Sites within a specified distance from the centre line of the proposed route (or alternative routes), the distance may be varied for differing types of site / qualifying features and in the absence of established good practice standards, distance(s) to be agreed by the statutory nature conservation body None (Unlikely to apply unless plan generates need for infrastructure.
+Sites within a specified distance from the centre line of the proposed route (or alternative routes), the distance may be varied for differing types of site / qualifying features and in the absence of established good practice standards, distance(s) to be agreed by the statutory nature conservation body None (Unlikely to apply unless plan generates need for infrastructure.
 Would apply to e.g. a transport plan identifying new roads.)
-9. Plans that introduce new activities or new uses into the marine, coastal or terrestrial environment Sites considered to have qualifying features potentially vulnerable or sensitive to the effects of the new activities proposed by the plan (Would only apply if the plan actively promotes new activities.
+Sites considered to have qualifying features potentially vulnerable or sensitive to the effects of the new activities proposed by the plan (Would only apply if the plan actively promotes new activities.
 Would apply for example to an offshore renewables plan.)
 None (No such 'new' uses introduced by the Plan Strategy).
-10. Plans that could change the nature, area, extent, intensity, density, timing or scale of existing activities or uses Sites considered to have qualifying features potentially vulnerable or sensitive to the effects of the changes to existing activities proposed by the plan None (recreational uses covered by 6 above).
-Unlikely to apply (recreational uses covered at 6 above)
+Sites considered to have qualifying features potentially vulnerable or sensitive to the effects of the changes to existing activities proposed by the plan Unlikely to apply (recreational uses None (recreational uses covered by 6 above).
+Sites that could be affected by increased deposition of air pollutants arising from the proposals, including emissions from significant increases in traffic (E.g. transport/power lines.
+Road proposals that are necessary to access new developments arising from the plan e.g. link road for new housing.)
+Sites within a specified distance from the centre line of the proposed route (or alternative routes), the distance may be varied for differing types of site / qualifying features and in the absence of established good practice standards, distance(s) to be agreed by the statutory nature conservation body (Unlikely to apply unless plan generates need for infrastructure.
+Would apply to e.g. a transport plan identifying new roads.)
+Sites considered to have qualifying features potentially vulnerable or sensitive to the effects of the new activities proposed by the plan (Would only apply if the plan actively promotes new activities.
+Would apply for example to an offshore renewables plan.)
+Sites considered to have qualifying features potentially vulnerable or sensitive to the effects of the changes to existing activities proposed by the plan